BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 In-ear monitors are often mistaken as headphones, but these devices are monitors that make it possible for musicians and singers that are onstage to be able to hear what their band is playing.
 They are also crucial for a singer to hear the music playing and for them to listen to themselves singing.
 It is incredible how such a small piece of technology can be so vital to a musical performance.

 When a musician is on stage with their band, most of the noise is channeled into huge speakers that typically face in the opposite direction of the musician.
 This makes it extremely hard to hear what they are singing, which can affect the quality of the performance.
-To hear what the audience hears, a musician relies on an in-ear monitor.
+To hear what the audience hears, musicians especially guitarists rely on an in-ear monitor.
 In-ear monitors make it possible for the musician to hear what they are singing by redirecting the sound.
 Based on what they hear from the in-ear monitor, the musician can vary their performance to fit their needs.
 The in-ear monitors typically have the ability to be mixed to meet the specific needs of the musician.
 For example, if a musician prefers a sound with a bit more bass and drum, they can tweak their monitor to hear just those two sounds more clearly.

 How In-Ear Monitors Work for Live Performers